 Saying Hi To Her Birth Dad at a Cemetary

 Adopted children have a right to know they are adopted.
 No one should ever feel ashamed or feel like they need to hide the fact that they are adopted.
-Adoption should fill your child with a sense of pride, because they know who they are and where they cam from.
+Adoption should fill your child with a sense of pride, because they know who they are and where they came from.
 The younger they are told they are adopted, the healthier their understanding and acceptance will be.

 Soon, your child will begin asking about their birthparents: What do they look like?
 Were they nice?
 Why don’t I live with them?
 Some questions you will be able to answer, some you won’t.
-The answers themselves are not as important as the way you answer them.
+The answers themselves are not as important as the way you approach them.

 Talking About Your Child's Birth Family